geminigooner/PinkWire/README.md

 ## Credits

 Designed and developed by Amanda Danielle.
-Built with curiosity, humor, late nights, and entirely too much pink.
+Built with Gemini and Claude with commentary from ChatGPT